-- Small bins for staff to carry in the event of clearing discards - Available to residents identified as having medical need for such bins

-• Safe disposal points in shared bathrooms for razors and other contaminated sharps On finding injecting equipment in a room or on a person:

-- Do not remove sterile, unused equipment from private space without prior discussion with the resident - If equipment has been found in communal space, it will need to be removed. - If the person has further need of the equipment then they should be allowed to remove it from the building.
+- Small bins for staff to carry in the event of clearing discards - Available to residents identified as having medical need for such bins - Safe disposal points in shared bathrooms for razors and other contaminated sharps On finding injecting equipment in a room or on a person: - Do not remove sterile, unused equipment from private space without prior discussion with the resident - If equipment has been found in communal space, it will need to be removed. - If the person has further need of the equipment then they should be allowed to remove it from the building.
 Equipment found in shared space could be returned if not doing so would put the person at greater risk.
 The person shouldn't be allowed unsupervised access to the building whilst in possession of the equipment unless this is unavoidable.
 This is to prevent use on site. - The possession of injecting equipment should trigger a review of the person's support needs and accommodation.

-Agencies who anticipate working with ongoing injectors should not be using a Low or Moderate Tolerance policy.
-It Is not desirable, if avoidable, to have non-users and recreational users housed alongside ongoing injectors as it may increase incidence of injecting amongst vulnerable young people and other residents.
-It may increase conflict.
-The Moderate Tolerance policy restrictive in terms of harm reduction measures that would be applicable in higher tolerance settings.
+Agencies who anticipate working with ongoing injectors should not be using a Low Tolerance policy.
+It will inevitably increase risk and conflict.
+The Low Tolerance policy is restrictive in terms of harm reduction measures that would be applicable in higher tolerance settings.
 Hence the prohibitions on possession of injecting equipment outside of a medical context.